Belt and Road Initiative: Opposition

-Some observers and skeptics, mainly from non-participant countries, including the United States, interpret it as a plan for a sinocentric international trade network.
+Some observers and skeptics, mainly from non-participant countries, including the United States, interpret it as a plan for a Sinocentric international trade network.
 In response the United States, Japan, and Australia had formed a counter initiative, the Blue Dot Network in 2019, followed by the G7's Build Back Better World initiative in 2021.

 The United States proposes a counter-initiative called the "Free and Open Indo-Pacific strategy" (FOIP).
-US officials have articulated the strategy as having three pillarssecurity, economics, and governance.
-At the beginning of June 2019, there has been a redefinition of the general definitions of "free" and "open" into four stated principlesrespect for sovereignty and independence; peaceful resolution of disputes; free, fair, and reciprocal trade; and adherence to international rules and norms.
+US officials have articulated the strategy as having three pillars: security, economics, and governance.
+At the beginning of June 2019, there has been a redefinition of the general definitions of "free" and "open" into four stated principles: respect for sovereignty and independence; peaceful resolution of disputes; free, fair, and reciprocal trade; and adherence to international rules and norms.

 Government officials in India have repeatedly objected to China's Belt and Road Initiative.
 In particular, they believe the "China–Pakistan Economic Corridor" (CPEC) project ignores New Delhi's essential concerns about its sovereignty and territorial integrity.

 Former Malaysian prime minister Mahathir Mohamad had initially found the terms of BRI to be too harsh for most countries and recommended countries avoid joining the BRI, but has changed his stance since.

+According to a report by Reuters, in 2019 the United States Central Intelligence Agency began a clandestine campaign on Chinese social media to spread negative narratives about the Xi's general secretaryship in an effort to influence Chinese public opinion against the government.
+The CIA promoted narratives that CCP leaders were hiding money overseas and that the BRI was corrupt and wasteful.
+As part of the campaign, the CIA also targeted foreign countries where the United States and China compete for influence.